What makes a teacher, highly effective?

 8. Provide scaffolds

-Research findings: A scaffold is a temporary support that is used to assist a student.
+Research findings: A scaffold is temporary support that is used to assist a student.
 These scaffolds are gradually withdrawn as learners become more competent, and include the teacher ‘thinking out aloud’ as they solve the problem.

 In the classroom: One example, a teacher would show the thought processes they go through as they determine the topic of the paragraph and then use the topic to generate a summary sentence.
 The teacher would also anticipate likely mistakes…